corozb/JavaScript30/README.md

 For example the KeyCode for **d** is **68**.
 And later this key correspond with a sound file associated.

-This it´s how look the web finally:
+This it´s how look the web finally:<br />
 ![](https://i.ibb.co/vwvMYbP/drum-kit-corozb.png)

 You can practice the following rhythm.
 Just type the letters in your keyboard, try to keep the tempo. <br/>